Schepp/schepp.dev/posts/today-the-trident-era-ends.md

 ```

 Note that within the `.htc` file you had your own scoped `document` object to traverse.
-Now you were ready to go to use your custom element in your HTML markup like so:
+Now you were ready to go and use your custom element in your HTML markup like so:

 ```html
 <custom:rollimg src="logo.png">